VeselinSv/VeselinSv/README.md

 - 👀 I’m interested in football
 - 🌱 I’m currently learning c#
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me qith email. sveselin3@gmail.com
+- 📫 How to reach me? sveselin3@gmail.com
 - 😄 Pronouns: He
 - ⚡ Fun fact: from Bulgaria